ronin-rb/ronin-rb.github.io/blog/_posts/2022-01-29-announcing-the-big-refactor.md

 * `ronin-vuln-sqli` - a small library similar to [ronin-vuln-lfi] and [ronin-vuln-rfi], but for testing URIs for SQL injection using [ronin-sql].
+* `ronin-vuln-xss` - a small library similar to [ronin-vuln-lfi] and [ronin-vuln-rfi], but for testing URIs for reflected XSS.
 * `ronin-nmap` - allow automating [nmap] and importing scan files into [ronin-db].
 * `ronin-masscan` - allow automating [masscan] and importing scan files into